smartcoop/smart-cfa/README.md

 > appsettings.Local.json is part of the gitignore

+A S3 Storage like minio is necessary on port 9000 (by default) in order for the web app to work (it uses it to store files).
+Launching the `startup.bat` file will create and run a minio docker image with the necessary setup (bucket, user creation, and volume mapping on host drive).

+The application can also be debugged exclusively inside docker containers.
+Launching the `docker_startup_script.bat` file will create and run the docker images with the proper setup.

 #### Docker compose
 Once docker engine is installed on your system, you can simply use the `docker-compose-local.yml` to launch required containers to run the application.
 By Default, the web client should start on port **5000**